5 Greenmount Avenue

 The greater range of services provided by the Trust is in community-based settings.
 We provide services to children and older people, nursing and support services at home, outreach mental health services and work with General Practitioners in the primary care sector to support people outside a hospital setting.

-Northern Health & Social Care Trust presently has no vacancies listed in our database.
+List jobs with Northern Health & Social Care Trust in Allied health professions